MicrosoftDocs/azure-docs/articles/cognitive-services/Face/Overview.md

 ### Verification

 The verification operation answers the question, "Do these two faces belong to the same person?".

-Verification is also called "one-to-one" matching because the probe face data is compared to only a single enrolled face.
-Verification is used in the identification scenario to double-check that a given match is accurate.
+Verification is also "one-to-one" matching of one face in an image to one face in a secure repository or photo

+Verification can be used in identity verification or access control scenarios to verify a picture matches a previously captured image (such as from a photo from a government issued ID card).

 For more information about identity verification, see the [Facial recognition](concepts/face-recognition.md) concepts guide or the [Identify](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395239) and [Verify](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f3039523a) API reference documentation.